addisonlynch/iexfinance/docs/source/stocks.rst

 Cryptocurrencies
 ----------------

-.. warning:: As of the 5/18/2018 IEX Provider update, quotes are provided for
-             certain Cryptocurrencies.
-Access to these quotes is available by creating a Stock object and using the ``get_quote`` method.

-To retrieve quotes for all available cryptocurrencies, use the ``get_crypto_quotes`` function:
+To retrieve quotes for all available cryptocurrencies, create a ``Stock`` object using a cryptocurrency ticker.

-.. autofunction:: iexfinance.stocks.get_crypto_quotes

 The following tickers are supported: